valhuber/ApiLogicServer/README.md

 # API Logic Server - Sample Tutorial

-You've already completed the `Create` step below, and are now viewing the readme in the created ApiLogicProject - the sample tutorial, created from [this database.](https://github.com/valhuber/ApiLogicServer/wiki/Sample-Database)
+After completing the `Create` step below, you can view the readme in the created ApiLogicProject.
+It contains the sample tutorial, created from [this database.](https://github.com/valhuber/ApiLogicServer/wiki/Sample-Database)

 In this tutorial, we will explore: